brijeshvgiri/gsoc-2025-chromium-tabstrip-webui/README.md

 ## How to Access

-To access the developed feature, launch Chromium with the feature flag:
+To access the developed feature, open the following internal page in your browser:

-    out/Default/chrome --enable-features=DebugUITabStrip

-Open the page:

     chrome://tab-strip-internals

+Chromium-based browsers expose internal debugging pages using a browser-specific scheme.
+If you are using another Chromium-based browser, replace `chrome://` with that browser's scheme.

+Examples:

+- Google Chrome → `chrome://tab-strip-internals`
+- Microsoft Edge → `edge://tab-strip-internals`
+- Brave → `brave://tab-strip-internals`

+All Chromium-based browsers (Google Chrome, Edge, Brave, etc.) support this page.

 ## TODO: Add Demo GIF